mvillafuertem/scala-1/topics/types/casting.md

 ## Downcasting

-Given the possibility that values may be upcast to more general types, and the immutability of a value's runtime type, we may have values with types that are known more precisely at runtime than at compile-time.
-But if we do not know a value's precise type at compile time, we cannot rely on that value's more precise properties; the Scala compiler will not permit us to compile any code which assumes those properties.
+Given the possibility that values may be upcast to more general types, and the immutability of a value's runtime type, we may have values with types that are known more precisely at runtime than at compiletime.
+But if we do not know a value's precise type at compiletime, we cannot rely on that value's more precise properties; the Scala compiler will not permit us to compile any code which assumes those properties.

 Thankfully, those values do not forever lose some of their functionality when their static type is upcast.
 It is